spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-spryker-core-back-office-feature.md

 | UserPasswordResetMail      | vendor/spryker/user-password-reset-mail      |
 | SecurityOauthUser          | vendor/sprkyer/security-oauth-user           |

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

-Ensure that the following modules have been uninstalled:
+Ensure that the following modules have been removed:

 | MODULE                     | EXPECTED DIRECTORY                           |
 |----------------------------|----------------------------------------------|